Antonio Imbert Barrera

-Major General Antonio Cosme Imbert Barrera (December 3, 1920 – May 31, 2016) was a Dominican military general of the Dominican Army and was President of the Dominican Republic from May to August 1965.
+Major General Antonio Cosme Imbert Barrera (December 3, 1920 – May 31, 2016) was a Dominican military officer and the 44th President of the Dominican Republic from May to August 1965.

 Imbert, who plotted to assassinate dictator Rafael Trujillo in 1961, was one of the two rival rulers in the Dominican Republic from May 7, 1965, until August 30, 1965, amid the Dominican Civil War.
 He had succeeded General Pedro B. Benoit van der Horst who ruled for less than a week.
 After the civil war ended, both General Imbert and his rival Colonel Francisco Caamaño resigned, and Héctor García-Godoy, a civilian, was sworn as interim president.

+According to Imbert, he fired the fatal shot at Trujillo.

 Early life

 Imbert was born into a prominent family of military tradition: his father, Brigadier General Segundo Manuel Imbert Mesnier had a leading role in the northern region of the Dominican Republic; Brigadier General Segundo Francisco Imbert, Imbert Barrera's grandfather, was Vice-President of the Dominican Republic and candidate for president, and fought in the Dominican Restoration War; meanwhile his great-grandfather, Major General José María Imbert, who was a French migrant, achieved important victories against Haiti in the Dominican War of Independence.

 Imbert's first significant position was as governor of Puerto Plata in 1940.
 He was removed from the post by then president Rafael Trujillo for sending him a telegram informing upon the names of the survivors of the failed Luperón invasion.
 This caused, in a personal manner, the beginning of the assassination plan against Trujillo.

 His brother Segundo, an army official too, was imprisoned in 1956 by Trujillo's regime.
 Segundo was convicted for murder; implicated in the murder of Domingo Marión in 1943.